defjef1979/ethereum-workshop/README.md

 ![](img/metamask.png)

 Click on it and set a password in order to create your Ethereum account.
+If it asks you to try the new version of Metamask, do accept the new version.
 Click _Create_, then _Next_, then scroll down the Terms of Use and click _Accept_, then again _Accept_ for Privacy, and Phishing warning.
 A backup phrase will be generated.
 It can be used for later restoring your password.
 Store it somewhere safe as you'll need to